The 20 Best Legius Syndrome Doctors Near Me in Maryland, US

 English, Turkish

 Dr. Guryildirim is an Assistant Professor in Pediatric Radiology and Pediatric Neuroradiology.
 She earned her medical degree from Hacettepe University and went on to complete her radiology residency at the Gazi University School of Medicine.
 After residency, she completed a two-year-long fellowship in Neuroradiology at Rush University Medical Center where she was the chief fellow.
 She then completed a one-year-long fellowship in Advanced Imaging before joining the Rush University Medical Center Neuroradiology faculty.
 Dr. Guryildirim's research interests focus on functional brain imaging of epilepsy patients, hydrocephalus and headache.
 Dr. Guryildirim is rated as an Experienced provider by MediFind in the treatment of Legius Syndrome.
-Her top areas of expertise are Legius Syndrome, Headache, Moyamoya Disease, Posterior Fossa Decompression, and Endovascular Embolization.
+Her clinical expertise encompasses Legius Syndrome, Headache, Moyamoya Disease, Posterior Fossa Decompression, and Endovascular Embolization.
+Dr. Guryildirim is board certified in American Board Of Radiology.

 Experienced in Legius Syndrome